scholarslab/praxis/_posts/meeting-note/2015-12-17-objectivity-is-a-patriarchal-falsehood.md

 ..* Smaller projects—have to do a little bit of everything

 Are there advantages to show the work that we’ve done to communities including Uva, DH, etc.?
-..* What reads as us having done something that we can show?..
+..*What reads as us having done something that we can show?*

 Need to discuss budget, dissemination, and sustainability